-A browser redirect can be harmful as it can download a virus to your computer, phone, or other device or take over your browsers, so you cannot simply recover it.
-Read on to check out all scenarios and ultimately what steps you can take to prevent and to remove unwanted redirects.
+A browser redirect can be harmful as it can download a virus to your computer, phone, or other device or take over your browsers, so you cannot recover it.
+Read on to check out all scenarios and, ultimately, what steps you can take to prevent and to remove unwanted redirects.

 Browser Redirects That Affect Most Users

-You will hardly meet an online user who hasn’t encountered a form of unwanted browser redirects.
-For all the reasons provided in our article, browser redirects are a very common issue.
-Some redirects, however, are more widespread than others, having affected millions of users across various operating systems.
+You will hardly meet an online user who hasn’t encountered a form of unwanted browser redirections.
+For all the reasons provided in our article, they are a pervasive issue.
+However, some are more widespread than others, having affected millions of users across various operating systems.

-Below you will find a list of the most popular browser redirects that, according to our own statistics, continue to plague users.
+Below you will find a list of the most popular browser redirects that continue to plague users according to our statistics.
 Each link will guide you to the particular article dealing with the mentioned issue below:

 What Types of Browser Redirects Are There?

 Regular Browser Redirect

 Redirecting browsers is not necessarily bad.
 Many websites use them to solve issues, such as trying to have less 404 Not Found pages.
 Others lead the user to a newer version of a page or to advertise a product.
 It is common practice to do so and nothing to be worried about.

 Some websites try to avoid confusion and warn you that you will get redirected in a few seconds with a written message on screen or even tell you to click on a link to visit a page, so you are redirected indirectly.
 Other sites re-direct you right from the start, when you are visiting them, so by the time they load, they have already completed redirecting you, and you have not even noticed.